mrhavens/DynamicTimeWarping_API/documentation/readme.md

 After entering those credentials, you can now login and see the main MinIO website.
 In this website we can navigate around to see what everything does.

 ### Create a bucket
 To create a bucket, you can click on the plus sign that is there on the bottom right corner.
 After clicking that you will see two options, one is to create a bucket and the other is to upload a file.
-Create two bucket, the first one should be names test and the other one should be named output_bucket
+Create two bucket, the first one should be names test and the other one should be named output_bucket.

 <INSERT IMAGE HERE >